avenix/WDK/README.md

 #### Unsupervised automatic annotation

+The *unsupervised* feature analyzes the entire data set, clusters similar portions of data and suggests annotations for some of the portions of data.
+This feature requires a segmentation algorithm to be provided by application developers.
+A set of heuristic features are extracted for each segment extracted.
+Finally *kmeans* is used to cluster the feature vectors using as many labels as defined in the current project.
+The N feature vectors closest in distance to a centroid are suggested to the user together with a cluster id.
+With a single click, the user can modify the suggested cluster into the appropriate class.
+The parameter N is configurable over the user interface.

 ![Movie Player](doc/images/1-AutomaticAnnotationUnsupervised.gif)

-The *unsupervised* feature analyzes the entire data set, clusters similar portions of data and suggests annotations for some of the portions of data.

 #### Supervised automatic annotation

+The *supervised* feature searches for portions of data similar to previously added range annotations.
+When a *range annotation* is added while the supervised auto-annotation is enabled, the  *Data Annotation App* scans the current file for segments of data of the same length and compares the segments to the *range annotation* using Dynamic Time Warping.
+The resulting segments are sorted and the N most similar segments are suggested to the user.
+The parameter N is configurable over the user interface.

 ![Movie Player](doc/images/1-AutomaticAnnotationSupervised.gif)

-The *supervised* feature searches for portions of data similar to previously added annotations.

 ## 2- Data Analysis
 The *Data Analysis App* displays segments of data grouped by class.
 This is useful to study the differences across classes to design a recognition algorithm able to discriminate between classes.
 Segments can be plotted either on top of each other or sequentially (i.e. after each other).